VicciMahi/100-Days-Of-Code/log.md

 **Today's Progress**: Worked on how to avoid color blindness by using suficient contrast and carefully choosing colors that convey information..

+Day 43: February 13, 22

+**Today's Progress**: Learnt how to create media queries..